yannickoswald/covpol/README.md

 1. Run the jupyter "notebook run_base_model_and_filter_with_plotting_jupyter.ipynb"
    This reproduces a substantial amount of the above paper including Figure 2, 4 and 5.
-   To reproduce Figure 4 exactly, the notebook has to take the parameter no_of_iterations equal to 100.
+   To reproduce Figure 4 exactly, the notebook has to take the parameter no_of_iterations = 100.
-   To reproduce Figure 5 exactly, the notebeook has to take the parameter n_of_iterations equal to 1000.
+   To reproduce Figure 5 exactly, the notebeook has to take the parameter n_of_iterations = 1000.

 2. To reproduce Figure 6 in full several intermediate steps are necessary:

-    2.1

-    2.2

-    2.3

-    2.4
+    2.1 Run the script file "number_of_particles_experiment_MSE" to reproduce the data points where iterations = 20.

+    2.2 To reproduce the datapoints where iterations = 1, run the following

+         2.2.1

+         2.2.2

+    Best run from anaconda command prompt.

 3. To reproduce Figure 7 run the script "experiment_da_window_size.py".
+Best run from anaconda command prompt.